droneRL2020/Dynamic_obstacle_avoidance_unity/README.md

 There are 2 goals for this project.
 1. Drone avoids moving yellow ball by learning its velocity through DRL.
+  1-1.
+Deep reinforcement learning was done using ppo with 7 coordinates(yellow ball's position, velocity and drone's position) input.
+  1-2.
+Deep reinforcement learning was done using dqn with drone's 1st view only as input.
 2. Leverage simulation to the real world by using both domain randomization and domain adaptation.

-Currently, I have gone through the first goal and results are as below.
+Currently, I have gone through the first part and results are as below.

 ## Result

-### [Coordinates as state input, both training and testing at no wind environment]
+### 1-1-1.Coordinates as state input, both training and testing at no wind environment
 #### 98% Avoidance
 <img src = "https://user-images.githubusercontent.com/34183439/34464400-9de9dd8e-eec0-11e7-98f5-4ec50121261a.gif" width="600" height="400">

-### [Coordinates as state input, training at no wind environment and testing at wind force affects only to yellow balls]
+### 1-1-2.Coordinates as state input, training at no wind environment and testing at wind force affects only to yellow balls
 #### 99% Avoidance
 <img src = "https://user-images.githubusercontent.com/34183439/34464401-9ed128e2-eec0-11e7-8740-b77cf687cc3c.gif" width="600" height="400">